jhill1/SEPwC.github.io/_sources/Expectations.rst.txt

 In the workshops, move around every so often; don't stay sat at the desk for three hours!
 Take a walk for 5 minutes or so.
-You can work with others and I encorouage you to help your classmates if you can and discuss issues or problems with them.
+You can work with others and I encourage you to help your classmates if you can and discuss issues or problems with them.
 The only thing you have to work alone on is the assessment.
 Please see the academic integrity tutorial; collusion is academic misconduct.